Antrikshy/antrikshy.github.io/_posts/2014-09-04-the-absolute-noob-guide-to-hosting-a-personal-website-or-blog-on-github-pages-part-2.md

 2. Static, multi-page websites (I'm not sure if the generator does these)
 3. Blogs with or without one of the other two.

+Jekyll is an engine that generates a static HTML website from a set of files and folders.
+This means that your pages and posts go into folders that Jekyll creates.
+Then you can tell Jekyll to generate a new snapshot of your website whenever you have updated them and are ready to publish.

+>Note: While I think Jekyll is very easy to use, it *may* not be everyone.
+If you host a WordPress blog, you get what you pay for.
+It's a more foolproof option as far as usability goes.
+Jekyll is *slightly* harder to use, but you also get more flexibility with it.

+Ordinarily, Jekyll requires a website folder with the data.
+When it is told to generate a new snapshot, it creates a `_site` folder with the contents of the website.
+The user uploads this to a server and the website is ready.
+With GitHub Pages, you don't need to do so.
+The website folder is synced with GitHub, which does all of the work of generating and publishing the site.

 First, let's set up Jekyll on your computer.

 ### Setting Your Computer Up For Jekyll